TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-05 Asymmetric Encryption.md

 ![diffirence](../00_includes/Diffirence.png)

 Image result for Analyse the difference between this method and symmetric encryption.
-Unlike symmetric encryption, which uses the same secret key to encrypt and decrypt sensitive information, asymmetric encryption, also known as public-key cryptography or public-key encryption, uses mathematically linked public- and private-key pairs to encrypt and decrypt senders' and recipients' sensitive data
+Unlike symmetric encryption, which uses the same secret key to encrypt and decrypt sensitive information, asymmetric encryption, also known as public-key cryptography or public-key encryption, uses mathematically linked public- and private-key pairs to encrypt and decrypt senders' and recipients' sensitive data.

 ![Asymm](../00_includes/Asymmatrical.png)